stmSantana/ToiletPaper/README.md

 ![Toilet paper2](Images/TPSS2.jpg "Toilet paper2")
 ![Toilet paper3](Images/TPSS3.jpg "Toilet paper3")

+<br>(**NOTE:** *Gearspawner spawns all gear only on the first visit to each location.
+In other words, all mod items will not spawn in locations you have already visited.*)

 ## Installation
 * If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)